hassonor/devops-knowledge/Genral_Knowledge/Kafka/General/01_KAFKA_INTRO.md

 This makes the system ideal for aggregating data from many frontend systems and making it consistent.
 For example, a site that serves content to users via a number of microservices can have a single topic for page views that all services can write to using a common format.
-Consumer applications can then receive a single stream of page views for all applications on the site without having to coordinate consuming from multiple topics, one for each applicaiton.
+Consumer applications can then receive a single stream of page views for all applications on the site without having to coordinate consuming from multiple topics, one for each application.

 ### Multiple Consumers